 Both you and your provider will receive a genetic profile report and a personalized prescribing report prepared by a pharmacist that provides information on drug-drug and FDA approved drug-gene interactions.
 MedMPact includes a consultation with one of our pharmacists.
 A pharmacist will review the software recommendations for improvements to a patient's medication regimen.
 Recommendations will be made to your authorizing healthcare provider via the physician report.

 Can I talk to a pharmacist about my report?

-YouScript's precision prescribing software analyzes every prescription drug, over the counter medicine and herbal remedy that you are taking in relation to your genetic profile.
-YouScript assigns a patient-specific “Genetic Risk” score for drug-drug and drug-gene interactions.
-YouScript includes access to over 14,000 curated references and over 12,000 pharmacist advisory notes.
-The effect genetic variations have on specific medications is well documented for many drugs, and not well documented for others.
-In general, drugs with a very narrow effective dosing range have been researched, while drugs with a wide effective range have not.
+CDST software analyzes the prescription drugs, over the counter medicines and herbal remedies that you are taking in relation to your genetic profile.
+It assigns a patient-specific “Genetic Risk” score for drug-drug and drug-gene interactions and includes access to over 14,000 curated references and over 12,000 pharmacist advisory notes.

 Q: When is Pharmacogenetic testing indicated?

 The FDA has updated the labels of more than 250 drugs to include pharmacogenetic information.

 If a patient takes four or more medications regularly or has had an adverse reaction that resulted in a doctor or emergency room visit, then they may benefit from DNA sensitivity testing powered by YouScript.
 Additionally, a combination of the following conditions indicates an increased risk of adverse reactions to medications.
 Genelex pharmacogenetic testing can provide insight to help reduce the risk